Stephvan/CKAD_Prep/Day 1/README.md

 docker run --name any_name_for_the_container -it name_of_image
 ```

-You need not worry about port setting as the web application is not set to a default port
+You need not worry about port setting as the web application as the app will run on port 5000